 - Remember, the inner part named the quick contains blood vessels.
 Avoid clipping the quick as this might produce pain and bleeding.
-Also, back nails need minor trimming off than front nails.
+Also, the back nails need minor trimming off than the front nails.

 - Remember to give your friend some treats along the process.
 You can also provide a treat per nail trimmed.